13th January, 2021

 8.—(1) A designer (including a principal designer) or contractor (including a principal contractor) appointed to work on a project must have the skills, knowledge and experience, and, if they are an organisation, the organisational capability, necessary to fulfil the role that they are appointed to undertake, in a manner that secures the health and safety of any person affected by the project.

-The CDM regulations apply to all construction projects of any type, including domestic, any duration and any size.
+The CDM regulations apply to all construction projects of any type, including domestic, and of any duration or size.
 Small builders and individual trades need to know about CDM just as much as the big corporations.
 In fact, the definition of construction work under CDM covers a lot more than you might expect.
-It includes maintenance, re-decoration, assembly of pre-fabricated elements and even certain types of cleaning.
+It includes maintenance, re-decoration, assembly of prefabricated elements and even certain types of cleaning.

 Having work carried out on your home?
 CDM applies to domestic projects as well.
 Domestic clients don't have the same duties as commercial ones or businesses.
 But that doesn't mean you can forget about CDM.
 If you work for a domestic client, as a contractor or designer, you can actually have extra CDM duties to comply with.